María Dimitrova: Awards and honors

 Dimitrova has been given the award of Karate Athlete of The Year, in recognition from the Dominican Federation of Karate (FEDOKARATE), the Sports Writers Association (ACD) and the Dominican Olympic Committee (COD) six times already, in 2006, 2008, 2009, 2010, 2012 and 2013.
 Thanks to her international achievements in Karate, she has been set as an example for the youth of the Dominican Republic.
 She has been nominated and finalist for the National Youth Award in 2008, 2009, 2010, 2013, given by the Ministry of the National Youth of the Dominican Republic.

-She is not only known as one of the top Kata Athletes in the world, but Dimitrova has also achieved great recognition as an Instructor.
+In addition to her work as an athlete, Dimitrova has also achieved recognition as an Instructor.

 In January 2015, she was named National Junior Kata Coach by the Dominican Karate Federation.
 She is also Chief Instructor of the Dominican Karate Air Force Team since 2010.
 She has conducted International Seminars in USA, Mexico, Peru, Bulgaria, Guatemala, Venezuela and Nicaragua.